Riechedly Bazoer: AZ Alkmaar

 On 1 August 2022, Bazoer joined AZ on a free transfer, signing a three-year contract.

+Konyaspor

+On 11 September 2024, Bazoer signed a two-year contract with Konyaspor in Turkey.

 International career

 Youth

 Bazoer has represented the Netherlands at various youth levels.
 He participated in the 2012 UEFA European Under-17 Championship, helping to contribute to the Netherlands' second consecutive continental title in that age group by defeating Germany 5–4 on penalties in the final, after extra time following a 1–1 deadlock.

 On 4 January 2013, the Curaçao Football Federation expressed an interest in calling up Bazoer to represent the Curaçao U-20 team for the 2013 CONCACAF U-20 Championship in Mexico.
 Bazoer was eligible due to his age and heritage, and this would not have conflicted with his decision to play for the Netherlands given the player's age but the offer was turned down by his agents, and Bazoer remained in Amsterdam.

 Senior

+Netherlands

 Bazoer received his first call up to the senior Netherlands team in October 2015 to replace the injured Davy Klaassen, and again on 6 November 2015 for friendlies against Wales and Germany.
 He made his senior debut as a late substitute against Wales on 13 November 2015.
 He was called up to the preliminary squad for the Curaçao national team for the 2021 CONCACAF Gold Cup.

+On 29 August 2025, Bazoer's request to change sports citizenship from Dutch to Curaçaoan was approved by FIFA.